RhetTbull/osxmetadata/README.md

                                   tags' sets tags and keywords to same values.
   -B, --backup                    Backup FILE attributes.
 Backup file
                                   '.osxmetadata.json' will be created in same
                                   folder as FILE.
 Only backs up attributes known to osxmetadata.
   -R, --restore                   Restore FILE attributes from backup file.
                                   Restore will look for backup file
                                   '.osxmetadata.json' in same folder as FILE.
   -V, --verbose                   Print verbose output.
   -f, --copyfrom SOURCE_FILE      Copy attributes from file SOURCE_FILE.
+  --files-only                    Do not apply metadata commands to
+                                  directories themselves, only files in a
+                                  directory.
+  -p, --pattern PATTERN           Only process files matching PATTERN; only
+                                  applies to --walk.
+If specified, only files matching PATTERN will be processed as each directory is walked.
+May be used for than once to specify multiple patterns.
+For
+                                  example, tag all *.pdf files in projectdir and subfolders with tag 'project':
+                                  osxmetadata --append tags 'project' --walk
+                                  projectdir/ --pattern '*.pdf'

 Valid attributes for ATTRIBUTE: Each attribute has a short name, a constant name, and a long constant name.
 Any of these may be used for ATTRIBUTE